 Winter storms often hide fire hydrants under a mountain of snow, making hydrants impossible to find quickly.
-In the event of a fire, firefighters have to locate and shovel out buried fire hydrants before hooking up to them, losing precious time that could have been spent saving lives and containing a fire.
+In the event of a fire, firefighters have to locate and shovel out buried fire hydrants before hooking up to them, losing precious time that could be better spent saving lives and containing a fire.

 Please do not let your neighborhood hydrant remain under cover of snow, leaves, and other debris.
-Help the Fire Department and your neighbors by keeping the fire hydrant closest to your residence or business clear of snow, leaves, building debris, and trash.
-The Fire Department needs a 3-foot clearance on all sides.
+Help your fire department and neighbors by keeping the fire hydrant closest to your residence or business clear of snow, leaves, building debris, and trash.
+The fire department needs a 3-foot clearance on all sides.